NotionalLabs/SQLiteZer/README.md

 	-u, --unalloc         OPTIONAL: Dump all unallocated areas of each page into a TSV.
 	-x, --debug           OPTIONAL: Developers Only - Enable debug mode.

+IMPORTANT NOTE: The sqlite3.dll packaged with the standard Python 2.x installers is not natively compiled with some of the extensions you are likely to encounter such as FTS2/3.
+In order to maximize compatibility, replace your python install's sqlite3.dll (e.g. C:\Python27\DLLs\sqlite3.dll) with the reference DLL from http://sqlite.org/2013/sqlite-dll-win32-x86-3080100.zip